dmbarbour/wikilon/docs/ABCRT.md

 Originally I planned for non-destructive views on values.
 However, this seems... complicated.
 It is inconsistent with Awelon Bytecode, move semantics, pending computations, parallel effects (e.g. a debug `{&trace}`).
 Also, there's little point to non-destructive access unless it's also non-allocating, but it's difficult to (for example) access a few steps in a deep sum value without either destroying it or allocating a new sum object.

 So, value manipulations will all be destructive with ownership semantics.
 Developers will need to copy values if they want a safe reference to the original.

+### Large Binary Inputs and Outputs

+Something that has concerned me is how Wikilon will interact with large binary content.
+Working with multi-gigabyte binaries is problematic if I restrict to 4GB working spaces.
+Modeling very large binaries as external resources might help, but I'm not comfortable with consuming arbitrary amounts of address space, even if I used `mmap'd` files or whatever to avoid loading them all at once.
+What other options do we have?

+One viable possibility is to have Wikilon understand a relatively simple model or API for ropes or streams, or perhaps even HTTP request handlers, with which we may easily wrap whichever models we favor within our dictionary.

+This would enable large binary *outputs* to be loaded (perhapse even computed) incrementally.
+Ropes would have the advantage of enabling indexed access, answering those region-based HTTP requests, etc..
+Large binary *inputs* are probably less an issue because we simply have some software agent representing the binary within the dictionary in an ad-hoc way (ropes or streams or whatever).

+I think I'll try that route, rather than attempt to solve the problem of representing very large binaries.

 ## Dead Ideas